 - The scrutineering representative of the committee, in conjunction with the committee, will carry out all post-qualifying and post-race Technical inspections.

 - The Technical Consultant, in conjunction with the Clerk of the Course, may designate an area of the pits as an additional ‘Parc Ferme’ for the technical inspections to be carried out.
-He will be in control of policing this area as per GCR 252 (i), (ii) & (vii).
+He will be in control of policing this area.

-Where a protest based on the technical regulations and specifications is lodged, the protestor must be prepared to submit his bike to the scrutineering representative of the committee for similar technical checks to those outlined in his/her protest to be carried out on his/her own bike.
+Where a protest based on the technical regulations and specifications is lodged, the protestor must be prepared to submit his bike to the scrutineering representative of the committee for similar technical checks to those outlined in his/her protest to be carried out on his/her own bike and a R 3000 fee which you loose if no fault is found.

 The committee reserve the right to amend, alter or introduce additional regulations if deemed necessary during the course of the championship.
-Any such amendment, alteration or additional regulation will only come into force once published in an official MSA bulletin.
-Once cleared by MSA all members will be notified by mail to speed up clarification.
+Any such amendment, alteration or additional regulation will only come into force once published in an official bulletin.
+All members will be notified by mail to speed up clarification.

 A scrutineering representative of the committee may be requested to determine the eligibility of each machine before an event.
 Riders wishing to compete in this series can contact the above committee before the series to clarify and make sure the proposed bike is eligible.